Things we discovered in the process:

 Being assertive

-As your house is likely to be the most important purchase of your life, more than any other time in your life, you deserve to put your needs first and foremost.
+As your house is likely to be the most important purchase of your life, more than any other time in your life, you deserve to put yourself first and foremost.
 Whatever importance the house has to the real estate agent, the vendor, or anyone in your personal life, is hardly anything compared to how much this house will affect you.